-In line with our commitment to public scholarship in architecture, landscape, and urbanism, this year we inaugurated the Places Journal Summer Writing + Editorial Workshop.
+In line with our commitment to public scholarship in architecture, landscape, and urbanism, in 2020 we inaugurated the Places Journal Summer Writing + Editorial Workshop.

 The resulting essays are presented here.
 Interpreting this prompt expansively, the workshop participants write about climate crisis and urban equity, digitized isolation and improvised zones of refuge, domesticity and access to public space, preservation and community, logistics and land use.
 As editors, we have been impressed by the passion and ambition of these emerging critics of architecture and design.
 And they have felt the same; as one student wrote to us recently, “It is super exciting to find the tools for reaching a public with my writing and research.
 The workshop experience only reiterated for me that this is the kind of work I want to pursue.”

 How might the pandemic, which we are experiencing in real time, relate to broadcast coverage of the Gulf War in the early 1990s?

 The British botanic garden produced medicinal knowledge; it also exacerbated colonial dominion.

 The memorials to the Vietnam War and 9/11 accommodate public presence and private sorrow, individual and national trauma.